 "...a contemporary pioneer in landscape photography who has a strong graphic sense taking a genuine intuitive delight in the ambiguity of visual form through his startling evocative images..."

-James completed his BA at the University of Pittsburgh, his MA in Photography at the University of Brighton, England and was awarded Associateship of The Royal Photographic Society, (ARPS), James is a Freeman of The Worshipful Company of Stationers and Newspaper Makers, (Stationers' Company), and in 2017 will become a Freeman of the City of London, England.
+James completed his BA at the University of Pittsburgh, his MA in Photography at the University of Brighton, England and was awarded Associateship of The Royal Photographic Society, (ARPS).
+James is a Freeman of The Worshipful Company of Stationers and Newspaper Makers, (Stationers' Company), and in 2019 will become a Freeman of the City of London, England.
 Also in early 2019 James will obtain his PfCO approval from the CAA, (Civil Aviation Authority) for creating projects using drones.
 He is also a Fellow of The Royal Geographical Society and official photographer for Henley Royal Regatta.

 James is a versatile photographer with a career that covers many genres.
 He provides photographic images that enrich our knowledge and understanding of the world around us.
 He lives in south London with his family combining commissioned work along with self-initiated projects for publishing.